DIY Easy Sugar Scrub for Easter and Spring

 Sugar โ The main exfoliating ingredient!
 It helps remove dead skin cells, leaving your skin smooth and refreshed.

-Mica Powder โ Adds beautiful, soft pastel colors without staining the skin.
+Mica Powder โ Adds soft pastel color without staining when used in small amounts.
+Always use cosmetic-grade mica.

 Essential Oils โ Provide a relaxing and refreshing scent.
 Lavender essential oil is calming, and ylang ylang has a sweet, floral aroma thatโs perfect for spring!